MelloStack/Algorithm/OrdererSelection/README.md

 ## What this do?

+# RESUME

+### Get the smallest value and the index of him, return in a function, create other function to push the values to a new sort array

 ## GET SMALLEST VALUE

 ### Create a new function named getSmallestValue, that have an arr param